-Add to the farm skeleton the option for workers to have an internal status (represented by a data structure of your choice) that can affect the computation, as well as a mechanism to reinitialize the workers (i.e. send to all workers a message that changes their status data and influences the computation from that point of the stream of tasks).
+Add to the farm skeleton a mechanism to reinitialize the workers (i.e. send to all workers a message that influences the computation from that point of the stream of tasks).

-The stream computation performed by the workers depends on the farm workers' "status"; each part of the stream (substream) is associated with a specific status that is spread to all workers at the beginning of that substream 4.
+The stream computation performed by the workers depends on the farm "status"; each part of the stream (substream) is associated with a specific status that is spread to all workers at the beginning of that substream 3.